-Sally Fallon Morell is the co-founder and President of the Weston Price Foundation, which is directly responsible for my “food conversion” back in 2004. 🙂 (I've been a member ever since, see below for how YOU can win a membership to the WAPF!)
+Sally Fallon Morell is the co-founder and President of the Weston Price Foundation, which is directly responsible for my “food conversion” back in 2004. 🙂 (I've been a member ever since.)
 Her first book, Nourishing Traditions, was a huge success, and I'm sure mine isn't the only copy that is as dog-eared and well-loved:

 1. Our 13-year-old daughter loves to be in the kitchen with me and help cook (I'm grateful!) and so does our 9-year-old son on occasion, but our older two sons, not so much!
 Did you like to cook as a child?
 What about your kids, did (do?) they like to cook?

 I loved to cook as a child and in fact, pretty much taught myself (even though my mother was a good cook).
 I learned the basics from Julia Child, went through Mastering the Art of French Cooking pretty systematically.
 Only the youngest of my four children showed much interest in cooking and he is now a chef (at Schooner Exact in Seattle).
 Still, all my children do cook, and I made sure they knew the basics, like salad dressing and scrambled eggs.
 And I am so grateful that they are bringing up their children on real food.